 More About Us

-Redrope is a national hillwalking/outdoors group with lots of regional groups around the country.
-Our group (Warwickshire) is small, with about a dozen active members who are always involved, and the same number of people who come to some events, depending on time of year etc.
+Red Rope is a national hillwalking/outdoors group with lots of regional groups around the country.
+Our group (Warwickshire) is small, with about ten active members, and we are keen to welcome others.

-The age range is from 30 to about 60, and we’re a sociable and welcoming bunch of people (I joined a couple of years ago, and I found the group very friendly)
+At the moment most of us are over 50’s, and we’re a sociable and welcoming bunch of people (I joined a couple of years ago, and I found the group very friendly).
+There is one member who brings their well-behaved dog along.

-Activities vary – we go away for several weekends a year to North Wales or the Lake District, and organise at least one day walk a month.
+Activities vary – we organise at least one day walk a month usually to a moderately hilly area such as the Cotswolds or Worcestershire.
 In the summer time we have evening walks in the local countryside.
-We have members in Coventry, Kenilworth, Leamington Spa, Warwick and Solihull – we often link up with members in the Birmingham area.
+We go away for weekends several times a year and if you join you can go on any other Red Rope weekend trip.
+We have members in Coventry, Kenilworth, Leamington Spa, Warwick and Solihull – we often link up with members in the Birmingham & West Midlands area.

-And there is a local mailing list which we use to announce upcoming walks – please get in touch if you’d like to be added.
+There is a local mailing list to advertise our upcoming walks – please contact us if you’d like to be added.

 Things you might want to know